 My club was promoting a 25 on the middle weekend (yesterday as I write) and I decided to enter that to get a 25 in this season and thought I would just hang on for the 50 the next day.

 Thursday I do a 12.6M local club event and get a PB on my 3rd outing on it (22.0 MPH).
 Saturday I do the 25M.
 The first 10M is a TT course in it’s own right – the V212 and I went through 10 in 26:50 which is a season’s best.
 I hung on to finish in 1:08:49 which is about 2 minutes below my best (2 years ago) but I was comfortable with that.
 I did feel tired last night and was a bit apprehensive about today’s 50.

-The course used around 50% used most of yesterday’s course and I went out on the first 10M again (same V212 course) at roughly the same effort.
+The 50M course used around 50% of yesterday’s course and I went out on the first 10M again (same V212 course) at roughly the same effort – or so I thought.
 This time 28:30.
 I knew it was going to be a long day.
 I could not get my heart rate up and felt tired on a couple of the climbs.
 I ended up with 2:28:15 (20.04 MPH) which was beyond poor.
-Only 15 minutes off my best time.
+Only 15 minutes off my best time!!

 Lesson learned.
 I cannot recover quickly enough to do races on consecutive days.

 - I can get a 10M PB if I find the right course and conditions

 - I am getting fitter as I race more – no surprise there.

 - I prefer the longer distances to a 10M event.
 That isn’t a surprise to me really as it was the same when running or rowing.

 There was a course photographer out on the 25M course and I bought 3 images from him – only 0.75p each for web sized format.

 I posted them on the UK Time Trialling FB group and asked for comments.